 Some great carb snacks include:

-This runners grocery list includes both meat based and plant-based protein options so shop accordingly!
+This athletes grocery list includes both meat based and plant-based protein options for a plant-based diet so shop accordingly!

 If you follow a vegan diet for runners, there are still plenty of meal options and ways to meet your needs for protein for athletes.